man smiling at medical professional after discussing possible colon cancer symptoms

 When should I see a doctor for symptoms of colon cancer?

-It’s better to see a doctor for colon and rectal cancer symptoms sooner rather than later.
+It’s better to see a doctor for colon cancer symptoms and rectal cancer symptoms sooner rather than later.
 While another digestive condition may be causing your symptoms, you should get checked for any colon cancer symptoms.

 Listening to your body and talking to your doctor about new symptoms increases your ability to catch colon cancer early.
 Even if you don’t have any symptoms, you should still ask your doctor about colon cancer screenings, like a colonoscopy.